Digital-Data-Co/forge-docs/src/administration-guide/runners.md

 }
 ```

-You can manually edit this file without needing to call `semaphore runner setup` again.
+You can manually edit this file without needing to call `forge runner setup` again.

-To re-register the runner, you can use the `semaphore runner register` command.
+To re-register the runner, you can use the `forge runner register` command.
 This will overwrite the token in the file specified in the configuration.

 ## Running the runner

 Now you can start the runner with the command:

 ```
-semaphore runner start --config /path/to/your/config/file.json
+forge runner start --config /path/to/your/config/file.json
 ```

 Your runner is ready to execute tasks ;)